DEMONICCA/Saturation-Boost/120%/README.md

 > [!NOTE]
 > Description 📝:
 > - This module increases panel saturation by up to 120%, giving your device a more vivid and vibrant color display.
-Suitable for users who want a more intense visual experience..
+Suitable for users who want a more intense visual experience.
 <hr/>

 > [!IMPORTANT]